garbagetown/guideline/source_en/Introduction/Introduction.rst

     Method to implement the functions required for general application development using TERASOLUNA Global Framework or features of each function is explained.
 * \ :doc:`../Security/index`\
     Security measures are explained focusing on Spring Security.
+* \ :doc:`../Appendix/index`\
+    Describing the additional information when TERASOLUNA Global Framework is being used.

 Reading this document
 ================================================================================